 While there may be challenges facing package management, the bottom line is that whenever a property manager approaches a problem with a proactive, resident-focused lens, creative, innovative, convenient solutions present themselves.
 Incorporating a smart access control system with smart video intercom capabilities gives community managers and residents the confidence and peace of mind of a secure, safe, protected space for everyone—and their packages.

 Digital upgrades.
 The pandemic may have pushed old analog methods into the past for good, since we can research, purchase, reorder, open, communicate and do nearly everything else with the smartphones in our pockets.
-Having a system that is efficient, compatible, and secure with evolving personal technology is a signal to potential residents that personal privacy and safety are a priority for your property.
+Having a system that is efficient, compatible, and secure with evolving personal technology is a signal to potential residents that their personal privacy and safety are a priority for your property.